-Anakinra is a recombinant nonglycosilate form of the human IL-1 receptor antagonist (IL-1Ra).
+Anakinra is a recombinant nonglycosylated form of the human IL-1 receptor antagonist (IL-1R α).

-Mechanism of action: The IL-1 family is a group of proinflammatory cytokines, with IL-1 $\alpha$ and IL-1 $\beta$ having the greatest inflammatory effect.
+Mechanism of action: The IL-1 family is a group of proinflammatory cytokines, with IL-1 α and IL-1 β having the greatest inflammatory effect.
 Through the expression of integrins in leukocytes and endothelial cells, they regulate and initiate the inflammatory response [59].
-Anakinra neutralizes the biological activity of IL-1 $\alpha$ and IL-1 $\beta$ by competitively inhibiting its binding to the type I receptor [59].
+Anakinra neutralizes the biological activity of IL-1 α and IL-1 β by competitively inhibiting their binding to the type I receptor [59].

-Rationale: In a recent study, continuous infusion of IV anakinra resulted in rapid serologic and subsequent clinical improvement in adult patients with macrophage activation syndrome [60], suggesting it could be an option in the subgroup of patients with severe COVID-19 who have a CS presentation.
+Rationale: In a recent study, continuous intravenous infusion of anakinra resulted in rapid serologic and subsequent clinical improvement in adult patients with macrophage activation syndrome [60], suggesting that this agent could be an option for treatment of patients with severe COVID-19 who experience a cytokine storm.

-DHR: Local reactions consisting of inflammation, erythema, itching and pain are frequent with anakinra due to the large amount of protein solution that produces mast cell degranulation [61].
-It is possible to prevent both immediate (application of ice locally before and after the injection and ensuring that the liquid is at room temperature prior to administration) and late local reactions (alternate injection sites and application of local topical corticosteroids).
-There are some case reports of systemic allergic reactions to anakinra, from mild/moderate rashes to anaphylaxis [62-65].
-Anakinra contains polysorbate 80 as excipient that may also cause DHR [66-68].
+DHRs: Local reactions consisting of inflammation, erythema, itching, and pain are frequent with anakinra owing to the large amount of protein in the solution, which produces mast cell degranulation [61].
+It is possible to prevent both immediate local reactions (application of ice locally before and after the injection and ensuring that the liquid is at room temperature prior to administration) and late local reactions (alternative injection sites and application of local topical corticosteroids).
+Case reports show that systemic allergic reactions to anakinra range from mild-to-moderate rash to anaphylaxis [62-65].
+Anakinra contains polysorbate 80 as an excipient; this may also cause DHR [66-68].

-Allergological study: One article was found describing a positive skin prick-test with undiluted drug [63] and another describing a positive intradermal test at 1/10 concentration [64].
-If cutaneous tests are negative, the risk-benefit ratio should be evaluated before proceeding with a DPT.
+Allergological study: One article reported a positive skin prick test with undiluted drug [63], and another described a positive intradermal test result at the 1/10 concentration [64].
+If skin tests are negative, the risk-benefit ratio should be evaluated before proceeding with a DPT.

-Desensitization protocols: There are few published case reports of successful rapid subcutaneous desensitizations, starting with a dilution of 1/1000 [65] to 1/100 [64].
+Desensitization protocols: The few published case reports of successful rapid subcutaneous desensitizations advise starting with a dilution of 1/1000 [65] and increasing to 1/100 [64].